 - Beneficial for all athletes.

-DO YOU NEED TO TRAIN STRENGTH?
+DO YOU NEED TO TRAIN YOGA FOR STRENGTH?

 Physical strength is important both for health and for performance.
 You need to be strong enough to perform your everyday activities without hurting yourself but as long as you’re fairly active, it’s not necessary to lift weights to reach this baseline.
 Strength gains are, however, likely to improve your athletic performance.
 Stronger legs will make you run and cycle faster, good upper body strength will allow you to swim and surf longer distances and a strong, supple core is crucial for athletes in all disciplines.